gmdavef/struts-showcase/README.md

 **Jenkinsfile_proxy**

-A script just like the above, but uses a different instance of RL CLI that's been configured to connect to the cloud via a proxy.
-Proxy details are stored in the config.info file.
+A pipeline script similar to the above, but a different instance of the RL CLI is used that's configured to connect to the cloud via a proxy.
+Proxy details are stored in the config.info file at the root of the package store.
 The same reports are generated and made available.

 **Jenkinsfile_docker**